auferack08/edx-platform/docs/en_us/course_authors/source/developing_course/course_subsections.rst

    the new subsection.
 Remember that students see the subsection name in the courseware.
 #. :ref:`Add units<Create a Unit>` to the new subsection as needed.

+It is recommended that you :ref:`test course content <Testing Your Course Content>` as you create new subsections.

 ********************************
 Change a Subsection Name